NQCD/NQCDynamics.jl/docs/src/index.md

 pkg> registry add "https://github.com/NQCD/NQCDRegistry"
 ```

+!!! warning

+    If this is the first time you're using Julia there's a chance that the
+    [General registry](https://github.com/JuliaRegistries/General) will not have been
+    installed.
+Run `pkg> registry status` to view the installed registries.
+    If `General` is not present, run `pkg> registry add General` before proceeding
+    to the next step.

 #### 3. Install the package
 Now that the registry has been added, the package can be installed in the same way as any other registered Julia package:
 ```julia-repl